nvonturk/kip_ventory/docs/API.md

 API Documentation
 =================

 This document details how to interact with the REST API via HTTP methods.
+All API endpoints must had the header `Authorization: Token XXXXXXXXXXXXXXXXXX`

 REST Endpoints